 Retail Therapy: I consider myself a design guy, and so Mexico City is like Mecca for me.
 There are a lot of nomadic marketplaces full of beautiful handmade goods.
 For example, there’s this collective, Lonja Mercantil, that showcases a total mix of designers at different locations each weekend.
 The merchants vary from large companies doing “pop-up” style activations, to artisans who make all their money at this market.
 I feel like this design-driven market really stands in as a microcosm of everything that’s wonderful about Mexico City, and is a good representation of the kinds of creativity that are central to what’s going on down there right now.

-Field Trip: Walk down Reforma, one of the main streets that divides up a bunch of neighborhoods as you’re making your way downtown—and not just Mexican art either.
+Field Trip: My favorite cultural activity in Mexico City is honestly just walking around the neighborhoods to enjoy the public art.
+Walk down Reforma, one of the main streets that divides up a bunch of neighborhoods as you’re making your way downtown and you’ll find art around almost every corner—and not just Mexican art either.
 Mexico City happens to be a place that has a long-standing appreciation for public art and has made efforts to foster it.
-Let’s not forget that one of the first artists who helped popularize public murals Mexico’s own Diego Rivera.
+Let’s not forget that one of the first artists who helped popularize public murals was Mexico’s own Diego Rivera.
 As a result, it’s attracted artists from all over the world who come here to create public art.
 It’s global art on display.

 Date Night: Lardo is located right in the beautiful Condesa neighborhood of Mexico City.
 Hip yet casual, it’s the perfect spot for a first or twentieth date.
 It’s headed by Chef Elena Reygadas, one of Mexico’s best—her tomato and anchovy toast or smoked pork loin are a must for me every time I’m in the city.